electron/governance/wg-api/spec-documents/electron-c-apis.md

 The majority of Electron’s JavaScript APIs are about accessing native resources of the operating system; some of them could not be implemented as native modules because they need to interact with Electron and Chromium’s resources.

-For example, the `TouchBar` and `inAppPurchase` APIs must live as built-in APIs because the JavaScript bindings must interact with internal `NSApp` and `NSWindow`, and there is no non-intrusive way doing that outside Electron.
+For example, the `TouchBar` and `inAppPurchase` APIs must live as built-in APIs because the JavaScript bindings must interact with internal `ElectronApplicationDelegate` and `ElectronNSWindowDelegate`, and there is no non-intrusive way doing that outside Electron.

 With Electron C APIs we can make it possible to have those APIs as native modules.
 This can make Electron less bloating since we don't have to make every new API a built-in API , and for users who want to add a large set of new APIs they can now only request a few minimal C APIs in Electron and then implement anything they want in native modules.